Jimster710/DndCampaign1/content/Characters/Player Characters/Zalma Cindershine.md

 She is accompanied by a peculiar construct of her own design-Nyx.
 Nyx, with a glowing gemstone and complicated mechanical parts, follows her whistled commands.

+Zalma has found a magical chisel (+1), which Zalma has attuned to.

 ![[ZalmaCloseup.png|400]]